 - A. Definition - 1.
 An Able-Bodied Adult without Dependents (ABAWD) is limited to three (3) months of SNAP eligibility in any three (3) year period while not fulfilling the ABAWD work requirement or otherwise exempt.
 The ABAWD work requirement applies to be people who are: - a.
-Age eighteen (18) to forty-nine (49); - b.
+Age-Based ABAWD age-based requirements will expire on October 1, 2030. - (1) eighteen (18) to fifty (50) beginning September 1, 2023; - (2) eighteen (18) to fifty-two (52) beginning October 1, 2023; and, - (3) eighteen (18) to fifty-four (54) beginning October 1, 2024. - b.
 Fit for employment; - c.
 Do not live in a SNAP household with a minor; - d.
 Not pregnant; - e.
 Not already exempt from the general work requirements in (See § 1.11.1 of this Part); and - f.
 Not residing in an exempt city/town. - 2.
 A "countable month" is any month in which an ABAWD receives a full month of benefits while not fulfilling the ABAWD work requirement or otherwise exempt. - a.
-Countable months also include those months received in other states. - 3.
+Countable months also include those months received in other States. - 3.
 Rhode Island utilizes a "fixed statewide clock" to calculate the three (3) year period.
-The clock begins on a given date and runs continuously for three (3) years for all households. - B. Work Requirements - Unless exempt, an ABAWD is ineligible to participate in SNAP as a member of any household if s/he has, in a thirty-six (36) month period, received SNAP benefits for three (3) months (consecutive or otherwise) during which s/he did not: - a.
+The clock begins on a given date and runs continuously for three (3) years for all households. - B. Work Requirements - 1.
+Unless exempt, an ABAWD is ineligible to participate in SNAP as a member of any household if the individual, in a thirty-six (36) month period, received SNAP benefits for three (3) months (consecutive or otherwise) during which they did not:

+- a.
 Work twenty (20) or more hours per week, averaged monthly; - b.
-Participate in and comply with the requirements of a work program for twenty (20) or more hours per week;
+Participate in and comply with the requirements of a work program for twenty (20) or more hours per week; - c.

-- c.
 Participate in and comply with the requirements of an appropriate SNAP E&T (unpaid) Work Experience Program (if it is an available component under the RI SNAP E&T plan); - d.
 Receive benefits due to exemption from these work requirements; or, - e.
 Receive benefits due to regaining eligibility as discussed in § 1.11.9(H) of this Part. - C. A work program is defined as: - 1.
 A program under the Workforce Innovation and Opportunity Act (WIOA) (Pub.
 Law 113-128); - 2.
 A program under § 236 of the Trade Act of 1974 (Pub.
 Law 93-618) (known as the Trade Readjustment Act or "Trade Program"); - 3.
 The SNAP E&T Program other than a job search or job search training program.
 Such a program may contain supervised or unsupervised job search or job search training as a subsidiary component as long as such component is less than half the work requirement; and - 4.
 SNAP E&T programs for veterans operated by the Department of Labor or the Department of Veteran's Affairs. - D. Working means: - 1.
 Work in exchange for money; - 2.
 Work in exchange for goods or services ("in-kind" work); or - 3.
 Unpaid work/workfare program. - E. The resources and income of an ineligible ABAWD are handled in accordance with § 1.5.6 of this Part. - F. Exemptions from Time Limits: - 1.
-An individual is exempt from the time limit set forth in § 1.11.9(C) of this Part if s/he is: - a.
-Under eighteen (18) or fifty (50) years of age or older (a person is considered over age fifty (50) on her or his fiftieth (50th) birthday); - b.
-Medically certified as physically or mentally unable to work;
+An individual is exempt from the time limit set forth in § 1.11.9(C) of this Part if they are: